-Saul ‘Canelo’ Alvarez Vs. Sergey Kovalev Preview: Alvarez Moves To 175 To Take On Hard-Punching Kovalev
+Saul ‘Canelo’ Alvarez Vs. Sergey Kovalev Preview: Alvarez Moves To 175 Lbs To Take On Hard-Punching Kovalev

-Saul ‘Canelo’ Alvarez fights in the 175-pound weight class for the first time Saturday night in Las Vegas, when he challenges hard-punching World Boxing Organization light heavyweight champ Sergey “Krusher” Kovalev.
-But despite the fact that the 36-year-old Russian with 29 knockouts in his 34 victories has fought at light heavy for his entire boxing career, and Alvarez will jump two weight classes for the fight, most experts are predicting a win for the younger, Mexican, as ESPN.com reports.
+Saul “Canelo” Alvarez will fight in the 175-pound weight class for the first time on Saturday night in Las Vegas, when he challenges hard-punching World Boxing Organization light heavyweight champ Sergey “Krusher” Kovalev.
+The 36-year-old Russian has 29 knockouts in his 34 victories, and has fought at light heavy for his entire boxing career.
+Alvarez will jump two weight classes for the fight, and most experts are predicting a win for the younger Mexican, as ESPN reports.

-Of the dozen boxing commentators surveyed by ESPN.com, only two predict that Kovalev will prevail over the much smaller, 29-year-old Mexican fighter.
+Of the dozen boxing commentators surveyed by ESPN, only two predicted that Kovalev would prevail over the much smaller 29-year-old Mexican fighter.

-Alvarez comes in to Saturday’s showdown at the MGM Grand in Las Vegas with only one loss and two draws in a 55-fight career.
+Alvarez comes into Saturday’s showdown at the MGM Grand in Las Vegas with only one loss and two draws in a 55-fight career.
 That lone loss came against Floyd Mayweather Jr. back on September 14, 2013.
-But Kovalev’s only three losses have all come over a seven-fight span in the last three years.
+Kovalev’s three losses have all come over a seven-fight span in the last three years.

 The Russian was defeated twice by Andre Ward, first by unanimous decision, and then by technical knockout, in 2016 and 2017, respectively.
-Just three fights and 15 months ago, however, Kovalev was knocked out in the seventh round by Colombian Eleider Alvarez, losing the light heavyweight crown.
+Just three fights and 15 months ago, Kovalev was knocked out in the seventh round by Colombian Eleider Alvarez, losing the light heavyweight crown.

 Kovalev won the title back in a rematch in February of this year, taking a unanimous decision over the Colombian.